 A big focus of the series in on Kazunari and his attempts to try to get close to Ritsu.
-The Kawai Complex Guide to Manors and Hostel Behavior is an ensemble piece, there are also occasional stories that focus on the other residents at the dorm.
+The Kawai Complex Guide to Manors and Hostel Behavior is an ensemble piece, and there are also occasional stories that focus on the other residents at the dorm.

 After watching the first episode, I thought the show had a good combination of comedy and drama to help drive the characters and their story.
 I also thought the first episode was charming and fun to watch.

 I enjoyed watching the series for the most part, although I thought Episode Nine was one the weakest episodes in the series.
-My favorite part of the series was definitely the story of Kazunari and Ritsu.
+My favorite part of the series was the story of Kazunari and Ritsu.
 Some of the ensemble stories about the other characters tended to not do much for me for the most part, and with some episodes I found myself wishing that there was more of a focus on Kazunari and Ritsu.

-My least favorite character was definitely Sayaka.
+My least favorite character was Sayaka.
 Not only was she the most annoying, she also came across as a character who didn’t really add much to the series.
 A lot of the times, she was either just “there” or wasn’t even at the dorm for the entirety of an episode.
 In a lot of ways, I think this series might have been a little stronger if she wasn’t in it.
 She was probably intended to be a foil for Mayumi, but I thought Shirosaki did a pretty good job of filling that role for both Mayumi and Kazunari.